 Over the past few months, quarantine did more than just reduce the spread of Coronavirus, it allowed the natural world to thrive.
 Global air pollution levels have decreased, water pollution began to clear, and wildlife came out of hiding.
 Of course this is wonderful, but we have to remember that as life slowly goes back to normal, so does this progress.
 What can we do to stop this from happening?
 There must be ways we can learn from this, right?
 RIGHT.
 We have to reflect on these last few months and use them as learning lessons.
-Let's go over what we've learned, see (shocking) before and after pictures around the world, and list out the top 10 steps for the eco-friendly traveler.
-Let's get into it:
+Let's go over the top 10 steps for the eco-friendly traveler:

 1. Bring Your Own Water Bottle